nils-mathieu/piscine-rust/module-12.md

 In any case, you must write extensive tests for your type.
 Valgrind may be used to detect invalid operations (which would means that you have used `unsafe` incorrectly .\\/.).
 Be careful of `panic!`s, they can happen anytime you call a function that you didn't write.
+Remember the `DropDetector`?
+No?

 ## Exercise 06: Foreign Function Interface